matthewzar/Public-Portfolio/README.md

 The size and availability of these vary drastically depending on the style and source material being covered.

 ## Large Personal Projects
-The name explains these.
-These can be for either fun or profit.
-Only non-profit projects will have source code listed.
+These are for either fun or profit.
+Profit-oriented project will have descriptions, but only non-profit projects will have source code listed.

 ## Reviews and Freelancing profiles
 It's usually a good idea to a get a 3rd parties opinion on someone before judging them.
 For that reason you can find most of my online profiles (or at least those that have reviews/feedback from customers).